lantanagroup/safr-content-ig/input/pagecontent/use_cases.md

 #### Description

 The NHSN Acute Care Hospital (ACH) monthly digital quality measure (dQM) enables facilities to electronically report line-level data to NHSN for the following modules, which provide monthly event rates back to the facility.
-These dQMs include Glycemic Control (hyperglycemia and medication-related hypoglycemia); Healthcare Facility-onset, antibiotic-Treated Clostridioides difficile (C. difficile) Infection (HT-CDI); Hospital-Onset Bacteremia and Fungemia (HOB), Venous Thromboembolism (VTE)-related Prophylaxis and event rates (under development), Late-Onset Sepsis / Meningitis (under development), Acute Sepsis Events (ASE) (under development), Hospital-onset Acute Kidney Injury (HAKI) (under development), and Opioid-related Adverse Events (ORAE) (under development).
+These dQMs include:

+- Glycemic Control (hyperglycemia and medication-related hypoglycemia)
+- Healthcare Facility-onset
+- Antibiotic-Treated Clostridioides difficile (C. difficile) Infection (HT-CDI)
+- Hospital-Onset Bacteremia and Fungemia (HOB)
+- Venous Thromboembolism (VTE)-related Prophylaxis and event rates (under development)
+- Late-Onset Sepsis / Meningitis (under development)
+- Acute Sepsis Events (ASE) (under development)
+- Hospital-onset Acute Kidney Injury (HAKI) (under development)
+- Opioid-related Adverse Events (ORAE) (under development)

 #### Patients of Interest

-The facility works with NHSN to define a list of patients of interest (POI list).
+The facility works with NHSN to define a patients of interest (POI) list.
 The POI list is often the facility’s entire inpatient population.
-The data for the patients in the list are then extracted and evaluated against the measure criteria for the initial population.
+The data for the patients on the list are then extracted and evaluated against the measure criteria for the initial population.

 #### Initial Population